honey-ham/spendthrift-api/docs/README.md

+# Building TS Types for use on front-end and back-end

 To generate types which correspond with the openapi config run 'npm run build-types'

 This script will output a file called ./openapi.d.ts